 This screen recorder will observe and record whatever going on inside your web browser.
 This includes all the interactions between your mouse and the various links on the website concerned.

 As part of the testing process, it is also able to record your voice.
 So, you may leave specific comments about your experience navigating the websites.
-It is surely a good feedback for new website owners.
+It is surely a good way to provide feedback for new website owners.

 In essence, the online recorder will dutifully record every interaction you make on the websites.

-In addition, you are also required to fill out answers to four questions presented to you, all related to your experience while surfing the websites.
+In addition, you are also required to fill out answers to questions presented to you, all related to your experience while surfing the specific websites.

 You can work on your PC or Mac.

 While doing the tests, you are also expected to have a microphone so that your voice inputs can be recorded as well.